root-foundation/root/README.md

 ## Artificial Intelligence

-Artificial intelligence promises a future of abundance and prosperity by giving each individual unimaginable power to realize their dreams.
+Artificial intelligence promises a future of abundance and prosperity in which each individual gains unimaginable power to realize their dreams.

 But, as we accelerate towards Artificial General Intelligence (AGI)[^ai], our debt-based economic system will increasingly concentrate opportunity, cruelly oppress those without wealth and will eventually tear society apart at its seams.

-We must unlock humanity’s potential _and_ unite society by democratizing opportunity and giving each individual a stake in our collective growth.
+We propose a new economic system that unites society and unlocks humanity’s potential by giving every person a share in our collective progress and democratizing opportunity.

-[^ai]: To avoid confusion, we've defined artificial intelligence milestones as follows: <br /><br />1.
+[^ai]: To avoid confusion, when we say "artificial intelligence" unabbreviated (and without other qualifiers) we mean the broader societal, cultural, and technological change.
+We note 3 milestones: <br /><br />1.
 Domain specific AI: performs specific cognitive tasks but lacks broad adaptability. <br />2.
 AGI: _reasons_ across most domains as well as a human. <br />3.
 Superintelligence: performs cognition _above_ reasoning (appears to be _intuitive_). <br /><br />We believe we will have full AGI far sooner than most people think, full Superintelligence far, far later than many think (possibly never).

 ## Problem